wanhakim/GenAIStudio/README.md

  GenAI Studio reduces the need for manual scripting by encapsulating microservices from OPEA's [GenAIComps](https://github.com/opea-project/GenAIComps) into easily configurable UI blocks.
 Combined with OPEA's [GenAIInfra](https://github.com/opea-project/GenAIInfra), it generates a one-click deployable package.
 This approach accelerates the proof-of-concept (POC) process for AI engineers, allowing them to focus on experimentation without the overhead of constructing RAG pipelines or managing infrastructure manually.

  **🌟Key Highlights**
- - 🛠️ Build & configure GenAI apps rapidly with low-code with no setup hassle
+ - 🛠️ Build & configure GenAI applications rapidly with low-code with no setup hassle
  - 🔍 Instant evaluation with sandbox
  - 📊 Dynamic performance measurement & benchmarking
- - ⚙️ One-Click deployment package generation for instant app setup
+ - ⚙️ One-click deployment package generation for instant application setup

 ![concept](./assets/screenshots/concepts.png)